A coin of a king of Machiavellian intrigue found within nine miles of the battlefield

 Unique ID: LEIC-E209C1

 Richard III made many enemies along the way, not least because he was not first in line for the throne and had acquired it under a cloud of suspicion.
-Richard as the brother of Edward IV, he was given custody of his nephews (Edward V and the Duke of York) on Edward IV death on 9th April 1483, but having locked them up in the Tower of London they disappeared and Richard acceded to the throne on 26th June that year.
+Richard as the brother of Edward IV, he was given custody of his nephews (Edward V and the Duke of York) on Edward IV death on April 9, 1483, but having locked them up in the Tower of London they disappeared and Richard acceded to the throne on June 26 of that year.

-A jig-saw of treachery, Richard was who was supposed to be the ‘protector’, created a web of mystery to how and whom gave the order for the death of the young Princes, children that should have been Kings of England.
+A jig-saw of treachery, Richard, was who was supposed to be the ‘protector’, created a web of mystery as to how and to whom he gave the order for the death of the young princes, children that should have been kings of England.

 Richard III is the subject of an eponymous play by William Shakespeare.